Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 4. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

 #### Object addresses
 All object addresses point to a HeapObject word.
 Every object has a HeapObject word at the end (except Contexts on the stack as mentioned below).
 This allows the global allocator to be used as a Zig Allocator, and can hence be used with any existiing Zig code that requires an allocator.
 When Zig code frees an allocation, we could return it to the appropriate freelist(s) or simply mark it as unallocated, so it will be garbage collected.
 Note that pointers to objects on a stack or in nursery arenas should **not** be passed to Zig libraries, because the objects can move.
-In a few special cases there is also a shadow HeapObject word at the beginning.
+In a few special cases there is also a shadow (header) HeapObject word at the beginning.
 This is done when the object is variable size (like a CompiledMethod) and mostly used by Zig code so it is efficient to have a pointer to the start of the object.
 In one special cases (Context) when the object is on the stack there is only the shadow HeapObject word, and if copied to a heap, the object is fully reified (but the shadow remains as the first word of the resulting object).

 ##### HeapObject word format:
 | Bits | What          | Characteristics                        |